Dylan15404/AS2dylansclient/README.md

 if you experience any crashes click the reload button and report the bug.

-# User Installation
+# User installation
 Visit the releases page - https://github.com/Dylan15404/dylansclient/releases

-# Development Installation for repackaging
+# Development installation for repackaging
 `git clone https://github.com/Dylan15404/dylansclient`

 `npm install`